pdmosses/TypeTopology/pages/docs/About.md

 -   [docs/.nav.yml] configures the main navigation of the website.
 -   [Makefile] configures the location of the Agda source files and a non-generated Markdown file.
--   [mkdocs.yml] configures the name and location of the website and the repository.
+-   [properdocs.yml] configures the name and location of the website and the repository.

-Running the following shell commands in the [pages directory] then generated the present website:
+Running the following shell commands in the [pages directory] generates the present website:

 ```shell
 make check